Achieving National Standards Compliance

 - Fill out the application.
 You can save your draft as you go.
 If multiple staff members are logging into the application, make sure only one person is in the application at a time, or your work may not save.

-- Once you complete the application and review your work, you may submit.
+- Once you have uploaded all of your documents, completed the application, and review your work, you may submit.
 Keep in mind this process is rigorous and can take from a few weeks to a few months.
 You may print a copy of your application while you work on it or when it is final.

 - After you submit the application, you will receive an email confirming your application and providing payment instructions.

-- Your first online submission costs $1,250, annual renewal costs $1,000.
+- Follow the email instructions you receive for payment.
+Your first online submission costs $1,250, annual renewal costs $1,000.
 Please make payment by sending a check payable to:

 Community Foundations National Standards Board